-Common open space should be provided in Land use Car parking requirement development with a density over 40 dwellings per hectare.
-Common open space should: Commercial/retail 1 space per 30m of gross floor area. provide for a mixture of outdoor uses and activities be positioned for good solar orientation uses Minimum 50% of car parking spaces to be provided on site.
-Up to 50% of car parking spaces may be provided in shared or other facilities in proximity to the site where appropriate. be landscaped appropriately for a subtropical environment House 2.0 spaces per dwelling unit to be provided on site.
-Spaces may be provided in tandem, with a minimum length of • minimise water use and 5.0 metres per space. • respect privacy of users and residents, including those on neighbouring properties.
-Where site is within 400 metres of a railway station or proposed busway station, a minimum of 1.0 space per dwelling unit to be provided on site.
-3.10 Transport, access, Multiple residential on-site parking Multiple residential 1.0 space per dwelling unit to be provided on site. and servicing Where site is within 400 metres of a railway station or proposed busway station, a minimum of 0.75 spaces per dwelling unit to be Car parking provided on site.
+Land use Car parking requirement Commercial/retail uses Retail - 1 space per 20m of gross floor area to be provided for short term parking on ground level and/or directly accessibile and identifiable.
+Commercial - 1 space per 30m2 of gross floor area except where the site is within 400 metres of railway, busway station or busway stop or an employee travel plan has been developed and approved then 1 space per 50m2.
+Minimum 50% of car parking spaces to be provided on site.
+Up to 50% of car parking spaces may be provided in shared or other facilities in proximity to the site where appropriate.
+House 2.0 spaces per dwelling unit to be provided on site.
+Spaces may be provided in tandem, with a minimum length of 5.0 metres per space.
+Where the site is within 400 metres of a railway station or proposed busway station, a minimum of 1.0 space per dwelling unit to be provided on site.
+Multiple residential 1.0 spaces per 1 bed or less dwelling units.
+1.2 spaces per dwelling unit for other units.
+Where the site is within 400 metres of a railway station or proposed busway station, a minimum of 0.75 spaces per 1 bed or less dwelling units and 1.0 space per unit for other dwelling units to be provided on site.